Democracy in Sweden

 To be assigned any seats in the Swedish parliament, a party must receive at least four per cent of the votes or at least 12 per cent of the votes in any of the country’s 29 constituencies.
 That’s why there are few small parties in parliament.

 The parliament has 349 seats.
 After an election, the Election Authority distributes the seats proportionally, depending on the number of votes that each party has received.
-To make sure that the whole country is represented, the distribution of seats also takes into account the election results in each constituency.
+To make sure that the members of parliament represent the whole country, the distribution of seats also takes into account the election results in each constituency.
 The largest constituency is the County of Stockholm, the smallest the County of Gotland.

 3. High voter turnout

-In the parliamentary elections of 2022, the voter turnout in Sweden was 84.21 per cent of eligible voters.
+In the general elections of 2022, the voter turnout in Sweden was 84.21 per cent of eligible voters.
 The turnout has not been below 80 per cent since the 1950s.

 Many factors influence the high turnout: trust in democratic institutions, respect for the electoral system, and the fact that parliamentary elections are combined with elections to local and regional governments.
 The authorities of a municipality or region are chosen by local voters, and not appointed from the capital of Stockholm.